whatsthehubbub/victoryboogiewoogie/static/css/README.md

 - Colofon
 - Footer

-Currently none of the *responsive.less* files are being used, though, they are left in the folder for possible future use.
+Currently, the *responsive.less* file (and all associated @imports) are not being used.
+It is left in the folder for possible future use, though.

 ## Framework in use
 - [Bootstrap](http://twitter.github.com/bootstrap/ "Twitter Bootstrap")